Distant view of the city of Portland, Oregon, during sunset with Mount Hood in the distance and lush, green trees in the foreground.

 A teenage boy is walking his dog through a neighborhood in Portland, Oregon.
 It’s summer and a variety of bushes and other plants are blooming along the sidewalk.

-Portland has many wonderful neighborhoods and suburbs, but these are a few of our absolute favorites.
+Portland has many wonderful suburbs, but these are a few of our absolute favorites.

 1. St. Johns, OR